timewave-computer/valence-zk-demo/README.md

   - `zk-rate-application/`: Main ZK rate application demonstrating practical use case
   - `zk-rate-application-types/`: Type definitions ensuring type safety across the application

+## ZK Programs Example

+The project includes a practical example of a cross-chain vault rate calculation using zero-knowledge proofs.
+This example demonstrates how to:

+1. Verify state from multiple blockchains (Ethereum and Neutron)
+2. Calculate a trustless rate across different chains
+3. Generate and verify ZK proofs for the calculation

+### ZK rate example program

+The ZK rate example consists of three main components:

+- `zk-rate-application/`: The main ZK program that performs the rate calculation
+- `zk-rate-application-types/`: Type definitions for the circuit inputs and outputs
+- `zk-rate-application-contracts/`: Smart contracts deployed on test networks

+The example calculates a rate based on vault balances and shares across two chains:
+- Ethereum (Sepolia testnet)
+- Neutron (Pion-1 testnet)

+For detailed information about the example implementation, including contract addresses, storage layouts, and initialization values, please refer to the [ZK Rate Example README](./zk-programs/zk-rate-example/README.md).

 ## Architecture

 The system implements a recursive ZK circuit that verifies merkle proofs against `trusted roots`.
 This architecture is designed to be upgraded to use `zk light client roots` in future iterations, enabling fully trustless cross-chain verification.